yeti/manticore-iosviewfactory/README.md

 Features included with this release:

 * Two-level hierarchical view controller
-* Intents to switch between views, similar to Android intents
+* Intents to switch between activities, similar to Android intents

 Basic Usage
 -----------